2018 DESIGN MATTERS CONFERENCE

 Notes from the Field: Educating on Affordable Housing

-A panel of AAO members present their latest initiatives to bring greater attention to the state of affordable housing in their respective communities.
+A panel of AAO members present recent demonstration projects aimed at helping their local audiences appreciate the hazards of delivering affordable housing in their respective communities.

 Guided Tour of the Bullitt Center